JizongL/jizongL.github.io/_posts/2015-11-18-proof-linear-algebra.md

 tags: [linear algebra, proof, vector space]
 ---

+* This line is a placeholder to generate the table of contents {:toc}

-Prove that a vector space has only one zero vector.
+## Prove that a vector space has only one zero vector.

 (Exercise 4.2, 19.)
 <!--break-->
 Solution: Suppose that z1 and z2 are two zero vectors of the vector space.
 Since z1 is a zero vector, and z2 another vector, by the third property (page 189) in the definition of a vector space.